localstack/docs/content/en/user-guide/aws/ses/index.md

   - /aws/ses/
 ---

-## Community
+## Sent Emails

 LocalStack keeps track of all sent emails for retrospection.

-The sent messages can be retrieved via a service API endpoint (GET `/_aws/ses`) or from the filesystem.
+The sent messages can be retrieved in following ways:

-Messages are also saved to the state directory (see [filesystem layout]({{< ref "filesystem" >}})).
+- Filesystem: All messages are saved to the state directory (see [filesystem layout]({{< ref "filesystem" >}})).
     The files are saved as JSON in the `ses/` subdirectory and organised by message ID.
+- API endpoint: LocalStack provides a service endpoint (`/_aws/ses`) which can be used to return in-memory saved messages.
+    A `GET` call returns all messages.
+    Query parameters `id` and `email` can be used to filter by message ID and message source respectively.
+    A `DELETE` call clears all messages from the memory.
+    The query parameter `id` can be used to delete only a specific message.

-## Pro
+## SMTP Integration

-LocalStack Pro ships with extended support including a simple user interface to inspect email accounts and sent messages, as well as support for sending SES messages through an actual SMTP email server.
+LocalStack Pro ships with support for sending SES messages through an actual SMTP email server.

 Please refer to the [Configuration]({{< ref "configuration#emails" >}}) guide for instructions on how to configure the connection parameters of your SMTP server (`SMTP_HOST`/`SMTP_USER`/`SMTP_PASS`).